-Since 1996, the United States has wasted more than $1.5 billion in federal and state funding on abstinence-only programs that fail to teach teens how to prevent pregnancy or sexually transmitted infections (STIs).
+The United States wasted more than $1.5 billion in federal and state funding on abstinence-only programs from 1996 to 2008 — programs that fail to teach teens how to prevent pregnancy or STIs.